How to Make a Work Schedule (+ Work Schedule Templates)

 Simply insert the employee’s name, their department, the date, and add a checkmark (Google Sheets) or “X” (Excel) next to each hour they’re scheduled to work.

-Alternatively, you can print out the schedule and fill it out with a pen.
+Alternatively, you can print the schedule and fill it out with a pen.

-This template is perfect if you prefer to schedule work hours and tasks on a daily basis.
+This template is perfect if you prefer to schedule work hours and tasks daily.

-In case you need to stay compliant with the rule of scheduling work at least 7 days in advance, you can combine this more detailed, task-oriented schedule with schedules that cover a larger time period.
+In case you need to stay compliant with the rule of scheduling work at least 7 days in advance, you can combine this more detailed, task-oriented schedule with schedules that cover a more extensive time period.

 ⬇️ Download the classic Daily Work Schedule Template in Excel